dongejeung/jpl/lib/References.md

 ## Arrays
-- array is a cllection of variables all of the same type
+- array is a collection of variables all of the same type
+- use new keyword when initialized
+- length fixed when it created and never change
+- IndexOutOfBoundsException can occur